eclipse-theia/theia-website/src/docs/json_rpc.md

 matter in our logic.

 So again there's multiple things going on here what this does is that:

- - it creates a JsonRpc Proxy on path "logger".
+- It creates a JsonRpc Proxy on path "logger".
- - it exposes the loggerWatcher.getLoggerClient() object.
+- It exposes the loggerWatcher.getLoggerClient() object.
- - it returns a proxy of type ILoggerServer.
+- It returns a proxy of type ILoggerServer.

 So now instances of ILoggerServer are proxied over JSON-RPC to the backend's LoggerServer object.